-The Native Vegetation Scientific Expert Panel has been established to help understand the factors behind the land clearing identified in the 2018–19 Statewide Land and Trees Study (SLATS) report.
+The Native Vegetation Scientific Expert Panel was established in March 2022 to help understand the factors behind the land clearing identified in the 2018–19 Statewide Land and Trees Study (SLATS) reporting.

-The Panel is chaired by the former Queensland Chief Scientist, Professor Hugh Possingham.
-It comprises eight members, with distinguished scientific reputations and recognised expertise in vegetation management, biodiversity conservation, natural resource and offset economics, behavioural and social sciences, natural capital and climate change sciences, First Nations perspectives and government and policy.
+The Panel was chaired by the former Queensland Chief Scientist, Professor Hugh Possingham.
+It comprised eight members, with distinguished scientific reputations and recognised expertise in vegetation management, biodiversity conservation, natural resource and offset economics, behavioural and social sciences, natural capital and climate change sciences, First Nations perspectives and government and policy.

 - Professor Hugh Possingham, The University of Queensland

 - Dr Andrea Leverington, Independent